git-srinath/DMS3.0/doc/TESTING_GUIDE.md

 - **Position:** After the "Bulk Process Rows" field
 - **Default:** "Use Metadata Connection"

-The dropdown will list all active database connections from your `DWDBCONDTLS` table.
+The dropdown will list all active database connections from your `DMS_DBCONDTLS` table.

 ---